florentgiovannone/SEB-Project-4-front-end/ReadMe.md

 ```

 ## Wins
-Boosting Confidence in React and Confirming Flask Work:
+Boosting confidence in Python usinf Flask and as well as React used in previous projects:

 - **Deeper Understanding of Backend Development:** After completing this project, I now feel much more confident in developing a full-stack application using React.js and Flask Python.
 I have gained a deeper understanding of how the backend works and how all my endpoints communicate with each other.
 - **Implementing Picture Upload Functionality:** Implementing the ability to add a picture from the device was a significant achievement for me, as it was a feature I wanted to include from a previous project.